 They said it was likely she was paralyzed, incontinent, and would later need a shunt to drain fluid from her brain.

 Thankfully, in 2011, a historic clinical trial showed that operating on babies in the womb could spare them from some of the damaging effects of spina bifida.
 Until 2019, however, it was an unbeaten approach.

-Compared to children with spina bifida who underwent surgery after birth, those operated on in the womb were twice as likely to walk unaided by age 2 and with fewer neurological problems.
+Compared to children with spina bifida who underwent surgery after birth, those operated on in the uterus were twice as likely to walk unaided by age 2 and with fewer neurological problems.

 Fetal surgery involves some risks, especially those of premature birth and requires a cesarean section.

-“The procedure against spina bifida is complex and not without risk, but it can change the lives of children and their families.
-It cannot be overstated, ”says Dr. Dominic Thompson, chief neurosurgeon at the English facility.
+"The spina bifida procedure is complex and not without risk, but it can change the lives of children and their families.
+It cannot be overstated," says Dr. Dominic Thompson, chief neurosurgeon at the English facility.